ballerburg9005/android-tvbox-2-linux-pc-and-server/fastest-way-to-run-any-distro.md

 In this tutorial, we will simply use an Libreelec image and switch out the root file system and its location, thanks to a hook in the initramfs of the Libreelec kernel that calls "post-sysroot.sh" on the first partition.

 Doing this doesn't just avoid tons of bugs, but it also saves you a lot of time and effort.
-Not only can you quickly switch to a newer kernel from newer Libreelec images using this method, but you can also compile newer kernel versions yourself directly from the Libreelec repo, without configuring a single thing by hand.

 Beware that you need at least kernel 5.2 to use [video acceleration for Mali](https://www.phoronix.com/scan.php?page=news_item&px=Panfrost-DRM-For-Linux-5.2).